deadlydog/deadlydog.github.io/_posts/2023-09-09-Easily-profile-your-PowerShell-code-with-the-Profiler-module.md

 The 2 properties show similar information, just sorted based on `SelfDuration` or `Duration` respectively.

 - `SelfDuration` is the time spent in the command itself, not including any time spent in functions that it called.
+  This shows you the lines of code that are actually slow in the script.
 - `Duration` is the time spent in the command, including all other functions it called.
+  It shows the bigger pieces that are slow because they contain smaller slow pieces.

+A good strategy is to look at the `Top50SelfDuration` first to see which specific lines of code are the slowest.
+You can then look at the `Top50Duration` to see which larger parts of your script take the most time, and see if it matches your expectations.

 Here is the output of the `Top50SelfDuration` property: